CodewithShahriar/finvest/README.md

 # [Finvest]()
-#### Finanza is a financial website built using all the latest technologies like Bootstrap 5, HTML5 & CSS3.
+#### Finvest is a financial website built using all the latest technologies like Bootstrap 5, HTML5 & CSS3.
 This website comes with a well-designed layout to welcome visitors and keep them engaged.
 Also,  the fully responsive  is cross-browser compatible and you can work hassle-free as it responds to all available browsers without breaking the layout down.
 It has a good color scheme that is relaxing for the eyes.
 The multi-page has a clean and customizable codebase that enables easy and effortless customization.